 “To further ensure that no artificial markers of status spring up again among the citizens, all of the males of Sparta, men and boys alike, should be divided into common messes who will eat their midday meal together every day.
 All in each mess will be expected to contribute their fair share of the provisions for each meal.
 All will eat the same food at the same table.
 These rules will apply even to the kings and senators, who will themselves be members of messes filled out with common men of all ages and backgrounds.
 The messes will be places for boys to learn directly from our most experienced statesmen of politics, war, and all the niceties of manly behavior.
 We must do everything in our power to re-mold our present slack citizenry in the image of the Spartan legions of yore.

 “After marriage, husbands and wives should continue to live apart during the prime child-bearing years.
 The husband should visit the wife only one night per month.
-This will ensure that he is not distracted from his duties to the state by the allure of hearth and home — as it will ensure that the couple will come together, when they do, with affections fresh and lively, unsated and undulled by easy access and routine continuance, still full of longing and mutual delight.
+This will ensure that he is not distracted from his duties to the collective by the allure of private hearth and home — as it will ensure that the couple will come together, when they do, with affections fresh and lively, unsated and undulled by easy access and routine continuance, still full of longing and mutual delight.
 It will lead to strong and healthy babies, which is after all the only real purpose of marriage.
 To that end, a man who fails to conceive a child with his wife over a reasonable period of time should consider letting one of his mess mates try his luck with her.
 There is no shame for either husband or wife in such an arrangement.
 Quite the contrary, in fact.

 “For, my fellow citizens, our children are by far our most important single resource.
-They are literally the future of Sparta — and as such, they belong not to their parents but to the state as a whole.
+They are literally the future of Sparta — and as such, they belong not to their parents but to the collective.
 I am repeatedly amazed at the care some invest in the breeding of dogs and horses, even as they give no thought whatsoever to the breeding of children.
 That must change.
 The foolish, the infirm, and the diseased among our population should not have children.
-Nor should defective children, whatever their parentage, be suffered to live and sap the strength of our state.
+Nor should defective children, whatever their parentage, be suffered to live and sap the strength of our city.
 I therefore propose that all new-born babies be required to pass inspection by a council we will institute for the task.
 Those that are judged insufficiently stout and well-made will be cast into the chasm near Mount Taygetus.

-“From the age of seven, all boys should be taken from their families to live together in common camps under identical order and discipline — learning, exercising, and playing together.
+“From the age of seven, all boys will be taken from their families to live together in common camps under identical order and discipline — learning, exercising, and playing together.
 The quarrels which naturally occur among boys should not be discouraged.
 On the contrary, they should be encouraged, as a way of separating weak from strong; the strongest of all within each camp shall be given the title of captain for as long as he can hold it.
-They should learn as much reading and writing as practical need demands, but our principal focus should always be on teaching our boys how to endure hardship and how to conquer the enemy in battle; their modes of thought and speech should be short but sharp, like their swords.
+They should learn as much reading and writing as practical need demands, but our principal focus should always be on teaching our boys how to endure hardship and how to conquer the enemy in battle; their modes of thought and speech should be short but sharp, like their daggers.
 By the time they reach the age of twelve — the age at which they will be assigned to a mess — our boys should already be the equal of any other city’s adult soldiers.
 By the time they attain adulthood, they should be far superior to all others.

 “These soldiers of Sparta must be utterly heedless of fear or pain.
 What comfort they find, they must find in one another; it is acceptable, and even desirable, for them to take one another as lovers, as long as such relationships do not lead them to effeminacy and do not interfere with their marriages.
-Only those who pass through the rigors of the common camps and, as I’ve already noted, marry soon after coming of age will be allowed to participate in the governance of our city.
+Only those who pass through the rigors of the common camps and marry soon after coming of age will be allowed to participate in the governance of our city.
 The rest should ideally be exiled, if not executed, for their failure to meet the standard of true Spartans.

 “While we are about all this, we should not be neglectful of the girls our boys will someday marry.
 Although they will not be taken to live in camps like the boys, they should not be pampered either, but should learn to wrestle, to run, to throw the discus, and to shoot the arrow as well as the men of any other city.
 For from their wombs must come our next generation of still stronger men.

 “We must forbid our citizens to travel abroad except on campaigns of war; this will prevent them from infecting our body politic with overly sentimental ideas of morality, education, and government upon their return.
 Similarly, visitors from abroad should be allowed to stay in our city only when dictated by the most urgent necessity.
-For with strange people come strange words; with strange words come novelties in thought; with novelties in thought come the discordant notes which destroy the harmony of the state.
+For with strange people come strange words; with strange words come novelties in thought; with novelties in thought come the discordant notes which destroy the harmony of the collective.
 Foreign decadence is the pestilence which has sapped the strength of Sparta since the withdrawal of the gods.
 From now on, Sparta shall be Spartan again!”

 One wealthy landowner, a hasty and violent young man named Alcander, slipped out after him and followed him down the street.
 When Lycurgus turned into a smaller alleyway that led toward his home, Alcander called to him from behind.
 Lycurgus turned toward his interlocutor, whereupon the latter struck him full across the face with the bronze handle of his walking stick.
-Lycurgus fell to the ground clutching one of his eyes, shouting for help, whereupon several passersby rushed into the alley to witness a sorry sight: that of a young man standing over a helpless victim much his elder, walking stick raised to strike another blow.
+Lycurgus fell to the ground clutching one of his eyes, shouting for help.
+Several passersby rushed into the alley to witness a sorry sight: that of a young man standing over a helpless victim much his elder, walking stick raised to strike another blow.
 They quickly surrounded Alcander and disarmed him.

 In the time that followed, the moneyed men of the city watched with increasing agitation as Lycurgus gave speech after speech to ever larger and more enthusiastic audiences.
-Soon the audiences became mobs, who ran through the streets looting and beating anyone who resisted their call to revolution.
-Now the idealism of King Charilaus and the weakness of King Archelaus led these two to agree to his plans — a decision which represented their last act as the unaccountable arbitrators of their city’s fate.
+Soon the spectators became mobs, who ran through the streets looting and beating anyone who resisted their call to revolution.
+Finally, the idealism of King Charilaus and the weakness of King Archelaus led these two to agree to his plans — a decision which represented their last act as the unaccountable arbitrators of their city’s fate.
 For Sparta was then reordered on exactly the lines proposed by Lycurgus.
 In the violent chaos that accompanied the imposition of the new order, many a wealthy Spartan was killed for refusing to yield up his riches with good grace, while many a dissenter with no desire to live such a harshly regimented, collectivist life fled the city to try his luck elsewhere in Greece.

 When all of the rebels had been killed, imprisoned, or driven away, and all of the new institutions had been duly set up, Lycurgus journeyed to Delphi once again in the company of his servant Alcander, who had by now become a devoted disciple of his master’s philosophies.
 Word of the turmoil in Sparta had reached Delphi long before they did, and the people there were unsure what to make of it all.
 Even the oracle greeted Lycurgus falteringly, as if shocked by the uncompromising way he had acted upon her god’s sanction.
 Yet when he begged her to ask Apollo whether the new order he had created was a good, virtuous one, she returned with the answer he had hoped to hear.
 “The new laws are excellent, and will lead your people to new heights of renown,” she said.

-Thus confirmed in his life’s work, Lycurgus decided there was little reason to go on living; as a middle-aged, partially blind man, his body’s strength sapped by the privations he had endured in his long years of traveling, he could do nothing else practical to serve his city in life.
+Thus confirmed in his life’s work, Lycurgus decided there was little reason to go on living; as a middle-aged, partially blind man, his body’s strength sapped by the privations he had endured in his long years of traveling, he could do nothing else to serve his city in life.
 Yet he could serve as an example to the collective by his death.
 So, upon returning to Sparta, he told the people that, as one who no longer had anything to contribute to the common cause, he would refuse to eat any of the communal food.
-Pronouncing their protestations that he had earned an old age of ease and honor to be shamefully un-Spartan, he held fast to his pledge as he withered and died.
+Pronouncing their protestations that he had earned an old age of ease and honor to be shamefully un-Spartan, he held fast to his pledge until he withered and died.

 Lycurgus left behind him the first state ordered on the basis of man’s own philosophy rather than any gift of the gods.
 Indeed, Sparta, the very first ideological state, would stand for all time as the most committed specimen of same ever to exist.
 Alcander took over Lycurgus’s position as Sparta’s chief philosopher, always prepared to correct the Senate or even the kings if they began to drift back toward soft decadence.
-He groomed a disciple of his own before his death, and so that cycle too continued.

-For example, after Sparta had established firm dominion over the entirety of its own rough-hewn region of Laconia, its delegation asked Apollo to sanction an attack on the bountiful region of Arcadia, a tempting prize boasting rich forests and some of the best farmland in all of Greece.
+For example, after Sparta had established firm dominion over the entirety of its own rough-hewn region of Laconia, its Delphi delegation asked Apollo to sanction an attack on the bountiful region of Arcadia, a tempting prize boasting rich forests and some of the best farmland in all of Greece.
 “For Arcadia you ask the god,” the oracle answered.
 “You ask for much; he refuses to give it.
 But not all will he begrudge you; Tegea he will give you, a dance floor to tread, a beautiful plain to measure out with a line.”
 This Tegea she referred to was the southernmost city of Arcadia, standing in an area known for its flat and level farmland.
 “But this prize cannot be yours until you have found the bones of Orestes — for the son of Agamemnon in this fertile earth lies.
 Tegea’s conqueror you may be only once you have brought Orestes to Sparta.”

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)